globaltravelreport/global-travel-report/content/articles/1-star-voyager-thailands-new-luxury-liner-awaits-aussie-expl.md

 ---
-title: '''Star Voyager: Thailand''''s New Luxury Liner Awaits Aussie Explorers'''
+title: 'Star Voyager: Thailand''''s New Luxury Liner Awaits Aussie Explorers'
 summary: >-

   Embarking on a journey to position Thailand as a premier cruise hub, the